bigpel66/42-cursus/circle-02/miniRT/README.md

 # 6. Features

 1. Internally this program use the MiniLibX library.
 There are 2 ways to use the library.
-One is static library and another is dynamic library.
+One is a static library and another is a dynamic library.
 This is using the dynamic library, so it is necessary to specify the Dynamic Library Path.
 This process is on the `Makefile` by using `install_name_tool` command.

 2. MiniLibX is using the AppKit and OpenGL to render the pixels on the Screen.
 To make the executable file, AppKit and OpenGL is used as a framework option on the Compile Command.